n6il/mame-recipes/swtpc09/swtpc09d3-uniflex/README.md

 ## Variations
 ### Booting Uniflex from a Floppy Disk
-** BEWARE ** This will eat your disk images.
+** BEWARE ** MAME has a bug where the disk image will be corrupted when the emulated comptuer writes to the disk.
 It is highly recomended to make backups.

 1. Using MAME GUI
         1. Copy the `swtpc09d3-fd0.ini` file into your MAME `inipath` directory